How To Edit Your WordPress User Profile

 With WordPress, you can customize the look of your WordPress Dashboard by selecting a global color scheme …

-You can choose a different color scheme for your WordPress admin area from the default choices, or customize the color scheme using WordPress plugins …
+You can choose a new color scheme for your WP dashboard area from the default choices provided, or customize the color scheme using various WordPress plugins …

-Although this has no impact on what your blog visitors see (themes control the external design of your site is controlled by your theme) or the functionality of your site, this feature can be useful to brand the dashboard area with your corporate colors, or allowing other site users to personalize their own admin area.
+Although this has no impact on what your site visitors see (the external design of your site is controlled by your theme) or the functional aspects of your site or blog, this feature can be useful to brand the admin area with your corporate colors, or allowing other site users to personalize their own dashboard area.

 4 – Keyboard Shortcuts